 - Advocating for changes to improve residents’ quality of life and care.

-If problems cannot be resolved with the health care provider, the certified ombudsman serving the county where the facility is located can help you.
+If problems cannot be resolved with the long-term care provider, the certified ombudsman serving the county where the facility is located can help you.
 Fifteen ombudsmen districts across the state serve residents and their families and provide assistance resolving problems and concerns.
-Please see our local ombudsman listing to locate contact information for the ombudsman in your district.
+Please see our local ombudsman listing to locate contact information for the district ombudsman in your area.